Jeanselme/Neural_Network_Object/README.md

 For 50 hidden nodes, and 10 iterations :
 ![Result](https://raw.githubusercontent.com/Jeanselme/Neural_Network_Object/master/Images/50-10-100.png)
+The cost of parallelization is interesting for more than 6 threads.

 For 500 hidden nodes and 1 iteration :
 ![Result](https://raw.githubusercontent.com/Jeanselme/Neural_Network_Object/master/Images/500-1-100.png)
+This configuration seems curious, it is certainly due to my cpu architecture.

 For 5000 hidden nodes and 1 iteration :
 ![Result](https://raw.githubusercontent.com/Jeanselme/Neural_Network_Object/master/Images/5000-1-100.png)
+This shows the interest of parallelize the neural network.
+However it would be interesting to study it with larger batch and more numerous threads.

 ## How to launch it ?
 ```